DAMarkoff/PetProject_Service_Station/Readme.txt

 			f_name				- optional
 			l_name				- optional
 			new_email			- optional
-			password			- optional
+			phone               - optional

 	output:
 			user_id
-			f_name
-			l_name
-			email
-			phone
-			password
+			old_first_name
+			new_first_name
+			old_last_name
+			new_last_name
+			old_email
+			new_email
+			old_phone
+			new_phone

 	user_authorization
-			if all optional data is None OR the new data is equal to the DB data: nothing needs to be changed if some optional data is None: take the data needed from DB if the password and/or email have been changed - the user must log in again
+        if all optional data is None OR the new data is equal to the DB data: nothing needs to be changed if some optional data is None: take the data needed from DB if the email has been changed - the user must log in again if the new_email is already in the DB: 400 - email exists

-/users/user [POST]
+/users/user [DELETE]
 	input:
 			email				- required
 			token				- required